How do I apply for Emergency Accommodation?

 What is the Housing First Initiative?

 People in emergency accommodation for long periods of time may be able to access the Housing First initiative.
 This initiative allows the possibility of access to permanent housing.
-The Housing First Initiative aims to support people who have experienced homelessness on a long term basis, to move from using emergency accommodation or rough sleeping into their own home.
+The Housing First Initiative aims to support people who have experienced homelessness on a long-term basis to move from using emergency accommodation or rough sleeping into their own home.
 Tenancy as well as physical and mental health supports are provided as needed.
-This initiative, aimed at the most vulnerable homeless people, believes a stable home and health support is the best way to make sure people stay out of homelessness for good.
-It has already been in operation in Dublin for many years.
+This initiative, aimed at the most vulnerable homeless people, supports the idea that a stable home and health support is the best way to make sure people stay out of homelessness for good.